This chicken piccata, made with boneless chicken breasts cooked in a buttery lemon and caper sauce, is on the table in less than half an hour. Easy!

 - Serves 4

-- 1. Cover the chicken breasts with a piece of plastic wrap and, using a meat pounder, flatten each breast to an even 1/4-inch thickness.
 Sprinkle the chicken on both sides with salt and pepper.
-Put the flour in a shallow bowl.
+Place the flour in a shallow bowl.
 Dredge each piece of chicken in the flour and shake off any excess.

-- 2. In a large saute pan over medium-high heat, heat the oil and 2 tablespoons of the butter.
+In a large saute pan over medium-high heat, heat the oil and 2 tablespoons butter.
 When the foaming subsides, add the chicken and cook until golden brown on one side, 2 to 3 minutes.
-Turn the chicken and brown the other side, 1 to 2 minutes.
-When done, remove the chicken from the pan, sprinkle with a little more salt and pepper, and set aside.

-- 3. Remove the pan from the heat and whisk in the lemon juice and capers, scraping up any brown bits and pieces left from the chicken.
-Whisk in the remaining 2 tablespoons of butter.
+Remove the pan from the heat and whisk in the lemon juice and capers, scraping up any brown bits and pieces left from the chicken.
+Whisk in the remaining 2 tablespoons butter.

-- 4. Return the chicken to the pan, place over medium heat, and warm gently for 1 minute.
-Top the chicken and sauce with the parsley and serve immediately.
+Return the chicken to the pan, place it over medium heat, and warm gently for 1 minute, turning to coat both sides of the chicken with the sauce.